yosefk/funtrace/README.md

   * `RETURN` (63): a return event, where the code pointer points into the returning function
   * `RETURN_WITH_CALLER_ADDRESS` (62): a return event where the code pointer points _into the function we're returning to_.
 This unfortunate tracing artifact happens under XRay instrumentation; funtrace2viz mostly recovers the flow despite this.
 When this bit and the previous bit are both set, this is a `CATCH` event, and the code pointer points into the function that caught the exception.
   * `CALL_RETURNING_UPON_THROW` (61): marks call events that will have a return event logged for them if an exception is thrown.
 Under most instrumentation methods this does not happen and so funtrace2viz guesses which functions effectively returned during stack unwinding.
 When it sees a call entry with this flag set, it knows that this function wouldn't return without logging a return event even if an exception was thrown, which prevents it from wrongly guessing that the function returned due to unwinding.
+* **`FTRACETX`**: a variable-sized chunk containing textual ftrace data (one event per line - what you read from `/sys/kernel/tracing/trace_pipe`).
+The timestamps in this data and the trace entries from `TRACEBUF` are from the same time source.
 * **`ENDTRACE`**: an zero-sized chunk marking the end of a snapshot.